laketalkemp/DATA-302_SP24/README.md

 The [International Union for the Protection of New Varieties of Plants](https://www.upov.int/portal/index.html.en) (UPOV)—an intergovernmental organization founded in 1961 and based in Geneva, Switzerland—argues that plant breeders must be incentivized to continue their work given that a new plant variety can easily be reproduced and reused by others once discovered.
 To safeguard economic profits for breeders, UPOV has developed a "blueprint" regulatory framework of intellectual property rights (i.e., the UPOV Convention) that awards breeders monopolies on new plant varieties and requires other farmers to seek their authorization for marketing and sale of the varieties (e.g., through licensing fees).
 Today, a country or intergovernmental organization can become a member of UPOV by adapting the intellectual property laws in the UPOV Convention to their own legal jurisdictions.
 As of May 2023, UPOV had 78 members representing more than a third of the world’s countries.

 However, this growth in membership has not been without controversy.
-Grassroots organizations and nonprofits like GRAIN argue that UPOV favors seeds from “Big Ag” companies like Bayer (formerly Monsanto), Syngenta, Corteva, and BASF over those from small farmers.
+Grassroots organizations and nonprofits like GRAIN argue that UPOV favors seeds from “Big Ag” companies like Bayer (who acquired Monsanto), Syngenta, Corteva, and BASF over those from small farmers.
 These companies typically grow export crops using _monoculture farming_, an unsustainable practice that depletes the soil of nutrients over time and requires extensive irrigation, fertilizers, and pesticides that harm the environment.
-On June 1st, 2023, a coalition of farmers’ organizations, women’s organizations, trade activists, and consumer groups released a joint statement to express their concern over Benin’s potential membership in UPOV, urging the nation to protect its food sovereignty from foreign companies and promote the use of indigenous seeds better adapted to the local environment to preserve biodiversity.
+On June 1st, 2023, a coalition of farmers’ organizations, women’s organizations, trade activists, and consumer groups released a joint statement to express their concern over Benin’s potential membership in UPOV, urging the nation to protect its food sovereignty from foreign companies and promote the use of indigenous seeds better adapted to the local environment.
 The outcome of these efforts is still to be determined, but they hope to continue lobbying against UPOV.

 ## Problem

 GRAIN suspects that the growth of the UPOV has **not** resulted in larger crop yields over time and would like to test their hypothesis by analyzing publicly available data from the [Food and Agriculture Organization](https://www.fao.org/faostat/en/#data/QCL) (FAO) of the United Nations.
 This dataset records hectares of land area harvested and tons of output produced for different primary crops (e.g., almonds, papayas, avocadoes) each year since 1961 for over 200 countries.
-It is also supplemented by datasets listing standardized crop catgories and countries' membership in UPOV over time.
+It is also supplemented by datasets listing standardized crop categories and countries' membership in UPOV over time.

 An exploratory data analysis (EDA) could explore the following questions: